prageeth-fndo/Windows-Silent-Watch/README.md

 5. **Manual Test Run**
    - Run `screencapture.vbs` to start taking screenshots silently.
-   - Run `uploader.vbs` to trigger the upload logic (eg:- 5 AM).
+   - Run `uploader.vbs` to trigger the upload logic (at 4AM, 12PM or 8PM).

 ---

 ## 🧩 How It Works

 - `screencapture.ps1` captures a screenshot every 10 seconds using NirCmd and stores them as `img0001.png`, `img0002.png`, etc., in `C:\WSW\img\`.
-- `uploader.ps1` runs continuously and, at 2:00, 10:00, or 18:00, generates a video (15 fps) using FFmpeg and uploads it to Google Drive using rclone.
+- `uploader.ps1` runs continuously and, at 04:00, 12:00 or 20:00, generates a video (15 fps) using FFmpeg and uploads it to Google Drive using rclone.
 - After a successful upload, it deletes all screenshots and resets the counter.

 ---